ekimetrics/ekimetrics.github.io/blog/2024-02-23-Uncertainty_TS.md

 <div align="justify">

 Uncertainty in time series forecasting refers to the unpredictability and variability associated with predicting future values in a sequence of data points over time.
 Time series forecasting involves analyzing historical data to make informed predictions about future trends, patterns, or values.
 However, due to various factors such as randomness, external influences, and incomplete information, forecasting models often encounter uncertainty.
 Managing and quantifying uncertainty in time series forecasting is crucial for decision-making processes across diverse domains such as finance, economics, weather forecasting, and supply chain management.

 </div>

 ## Why prefer uncertainty?
 <div align="justify">

-Most issues related to time series are attempted to be addressed through accuracy methods, which are essentially point forecasting ones.
-When we talk about accuracy, we refer to probable events occurring, attempting to estimate the closest value to reality without truly considering all risk-related factors.
+Accuracy methods, otherwise known as point forecasting, are commonly used to address issues confronted in times series.
+Attempting to estimate the closest value to reality without considering all risk-related factors refers to accuracy.
 This approach leans more toward a retrospective examination of past errors.

-Considering the stochastic nature of the universe, ideally, we aim to discuss plausible events occurring, to approach an interval within which the true values will fall, considering potential future risks and potential future errors.
+Considering the stochastic nature of the universe, we aim to approach interval within which the true values will fall, considering potential future risks and potential future errors.
 We're no longer referring to point forecasting but rather interval forecasting.

 The need to quantify uncertainty can arise in various ways, for example:

-- Uncertainty forecasting helps energy companies make decisions about buying and selling energy in real-time markets, considering fluctuations in demand and supply.
+- Uncertainty forecasting helps energy companies make decisions about buying and selling energy in real-time markets, considering fluctuations in demand and supply

-- Forecasting uncertainty in demand and supply can help retail businesses optimize their production, distribution processes and stock management.
+- Forecasting uncertainty in demand and supply can help retail businesses optimize their production, distribution processes and stock management

-- Hospitals can use uncertainty forecasts to anticipate patient admissions, enabling better resource allocation, staffing decisions and pharmaceutical orders.
+- Hospitals can use uncertainty forecasts to anticipate patient admissions, enabling better resource allocation, staffing decisions and pharmaceutical orders

 </div>